 I’m obsessed with these Blue-Light Blocking Glasses (1), which look like regular, fashionable glasses with clear frames, yet protect your eyes from the blue light emitted by electronic screens that can leave your eyes feeling red, itchy, blurry, and tired, and even mess with your circadian rhythm and keep you awake.
 At just $30, these are one of my most treasured finds.

-Traditionally, blue light blocking glasses have been yellow or orange, which are OK in your bedroom, but not a good look when you’re on a plane.
+Traditionally, blue light blocking glasses have been yellow or orange, which are OK in your bedroom.
+But they are not a good look when you’re on a plane.
 I wear these on the plane so I can more easily fall asleep after watching TV or working on the computer.
 I actually wear them all the time when working on the computer at the office.
 Your eyes will feel so calm, even after looking at a screen for hours!

-If I’m having trouble falling asleep for any reason or I want to make myself sleep so that my body is on my destinations time clock, I use this natural lavender melatonin spray (3) to help me fall asleep.
+If I’m having trouble falling asleep for any reason or I want to make myself sleep so that my body is on my destination’s time clock, I use this natural lavender melatonin spray to help me fall asleep.

-I’ll take a few sprays of melatonin, and then slide on this Light Blocking Sleep Mask (2), and I’m usually asleep in minutes.
-The sleep mask is like having your own personal black out curtains – there will not be an ounce of light creeping into this mask.
-Another lifesaver on a long haul flight.
+I’ll take a few sprays of melatonin, and then slide on this Light Blocking Sleep Mask, and I’m usually asleep in minutes.
+The sleep mask is like having your own personal black-out curtains – there will not be an ounce of light creeping into this mask.
+Another lifesaver on a long-haul flight.